Existence in Multidimensional Screening with General Nonlinear Preferences: Model

-As mentioned above, it is known in convex analysis that a function is convex if and only if it is subdifferentiable everywhere.
-The following lemma adapts this to the notion of $G$-convexity.
-The proof can be found in Section \ref{section:proofs}.
+As mentioned above, a well-known result in convex analysis is that a function is convex if and only if it is subdifferentiable everywhere.
+The following lemma adapts this to $G$-convexity.

-\begin{lemma} Given Assumption 2, a function $u: X \rightarrow \R$ is $G$-convex if and only if it is $G$-subdifferentiable everywhere. \end{lemma}
+\begin{lemma} Given Assumption \ref{assmp:Gdecreasing}, a function $u: X \rightarrow \R$ is $G$-convex if and only if it is $G$-subdifferentiable everywhere. \end{lemma}

-Using Lemma \ref{convex-subdiff}, one can show the following result, which identifies incentive compatibility using $G$-convexity and $G$-subdifferentiability.
+Using Lemma \ref{convex-subdiff}, one can show the following result, which connects incentive compatibility in the economic context with $G$-convexity and $G$-subdifferentiability in mathematical analysis, generalizing the results of Rochet \cite{Rochet87} and Carlier \cite{Carlier01}.